rahnoff/postgresql/README.md

 # PostgreSQL with Patroni and PgBouncer

-Intended for an offline setting up, tested on Debian 11.
+Intended for an offline setting up, tested on Debian 11 along with Rocky Linux 8.
 All components,<br>
-except are compiled from source within Docker.<br>
+are compiled from source within Docker.<br>

 ## 1 How to run